zenseact/zmbt-framework/docs/signal-mapping.md

 ### Expressions {#expressions}

 For now we only considered strict equality checks.
-The library provides embedded functional scripting language in the `zmbt::expr` namespace, that enables flexible matchers and more complex test data manipulation:
+The library provides embedded functional scripting language in the `zmbt::dsl` namespace, that enables flexible matchers and more complex test data manipulation:

 ``` c++